 In 2006, Vanderbilt Law School graduate Ed Nichols and his wife, Janice, in honor of Edward Carmack and Lucile Hamby Nichols, created and endowed The Nichols-Chancellor’s Medal.
 The medal includes a cash award and is one of the university’s highest honors.
 It is given to individuals who define the 21st century and exemplify the best qualities of the human spirit.

-Our 2016 Nichols-Chancellor’s Medal recipient and Senior Day speaker will be Soledad O'Brien
+Our 2016 Nichols-Chancellor’s Medal recipient and Senior Day speaker was Soledad O'Brien

 SENIOR DAY TOPIC – "Giving Til it Helps: How Covering War, Tragedies, and